marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

     C++ and Objective-C++ only

-  .. index:: overloaded virtual function, warning

-  .. index:: warning for overloaded virtual function
+  .. index:: overloaded virtual function, warning, warning for overloaded virtual function

   Warn when a function declaration hides virtual functions from a base class.
 For example, in: